wordtreefoundation/blog/src/pages/articles/2015-01-27---presentation-the-late-war-the-book-of-mormon/index.md

 ---
-title: "Presentation: The Late War & The Book of Mormon"
+title: 'Presentation: The Late War & The Book of Mormon'
-date: "2015-01-28T05:42:51.149Z"
+date: '2015-01-28T05:42:51.149Z'
 layout: post
 draft: false
-path: "/news/presentation-the-late-war-the-book-of-mormon"
+path: '/news/presentation-the-late-war-the-book-of-mormon'
-category: "Presentation"
+category: 'Presentation'
 tags:
-  - "n-gram"
+  - 'n-gram'
-  - "book-of-mormon"
+  - 'book-of-mormon'
-  - "presentation"
+  - 'presentation'
-description: "Duane Johnson gave a presentation to the Salt Lake City PostMormon group summarizing some of the similarities between The Late War and the Book of Mormon, as well as further research made since the original work in 2014"
+description: 'Duane Johnson gave a presentation to the Salt Lake City PostMormon group summarizing some of the similarities between The Late War and the Book of Mormon, as well as further research made since the original work in 2014'
 ---

 I gave a presentation to the Salt Lake City PostMormon group a couple of weeks ago summarizing some of the similarities between The Late War and the Book of Mormon, as well as further research we've made since our original work a little over a year ago.

-For the complete Comparison we published online, please see [wordtree.org/the-late-war](http://wordtree.org/the-late-war)
+For the complete Comparison we published online, please see [wordtree.org/thelatewar](http://wordtree.org/thelatewar)

 The sound quality improves a little way in to the presentation.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BccPmfR5oSs" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-*Transcript Follows*
+_Transcript Follows_

 I'm curious how many people have seen the presentation that we gave at the Ex-Mormon conference about a year and a half ago?
 About a third, ok.
 So this is meant to be a primer, as well as to go a little bit more in depth in what we've seen since then.